ml-explore/mlx/docs/src/dev/extensions.rst

 ^^^^^^^

-Let's run a quick benchmark and see how our new ``axpby`` operation compares with the naive :meth:`simple_axpby` we defined at first on the CPU.
+Let's run a quick benchmark and see how our new ``axpby`` operation compares with the naive :meth:`simple_axpby` we first defined on the CPU.

 .. code-block:: python